takahashi-akira-36m/ml_atomate/README.md

 ml_atomate_path=(path to ml_atomate)
 python ${ml_atomate_path}/ml_atomate/priority_setter.py -df db.json -bld ${ml_atomate_path}/example_stam_m_2023Sep/atomate_files/run_builder.py -dc descriptors.csv --objective bandstructure_hse.bandgap 4.0, dielectric.epsilon_avg 30.0, -ad -c no_conversion log
 ```
-We note that since PHYSBO code calculate priorities based on marginal scores, which may result in a lengthy ML procedure when dealing with numerous candidates.
+We note that since PHYSBO code calculate priorities based on marginal scores, which may make ML procedure time-consuming when dealing with the number of candidates is numerous.
 In such case, limiting the number to be prioritized by -nws (n_write_server) option or accelerating ML procedure by -nrb (n_random_basis, details are same as the num_rand_basis of physbo.policy) option would be useful.

 On the other hand, if you use BLOX, the command should be as follows: